Great Truth! What are “Autoflowering” Seeds

 And be sure to check out our other blog posts for useful tips on becoming a great grower!

-Take your gardening skills to the next level by subscribing to the VIVOSUN newsletter.
+Take your gardening skills to the next level by subscribing to the Vivosun newsletter.
 You’ll get exclusive growing tips, inspirational stories from fellow gardeners, and special discount offers delivered right to your inbox.

-We love the new VIVOSUN Smart Grow System and we are certain that you too will love it once you try it.
+We love the new Vivosun Smart Grow System and we are certain that you too will love it once you try it.

 And join our Facebook farmer’s community for even more exclusive contests and prizes!

-Download VIVOSUN App to get 18% off and explore more information!
+Download Viovsun App to get 15% off and explore more information!

 VIVOSUN App